St. David's School of Nursing: Texas State University

 For more information on that organization's top nursing school rankings, see their Methodology Page (https://www.registerednursing.org/rn-ranking-methodology/).

 Effective August 1, 2016, concealed carry of a handgun by license holders is allowed on Texas public university campuses subject to the restrictions imposed by statutes and by the University President.
 Concealed carry is prohibited in some buildings on Texas State University Campuses.
 Please see www.txstate.edu/campuscarry.

-The Bachelor of Science in Nursing program at Texas State University is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791.
+The baccalaureate degree program in nursing and the master's degree program in nursing at Texas State University are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.